codehsbooks/introcs/Basic-Data-Structures/indexing-into-an-array.md

 <h1>Indexing Into an Array</h1>

 <h3>The Array Index</h3>
+Arrays are ordered lists.
+Each element can be accessed by its index (its position in the list).

 <u>The first element in an array corresponds to index 0.</u> Each subsequent element's index corresponds to the element's distance from the first element.

 Consider the following scenario.
 I have an array consisting of the following elements, in order: "California", "Wyoming", "Vermont", "Wisconsin".